Most people who follow me online do so because they enjoy my books. So I thought I’d organise a beer book club on Zoom to revisit my backlist.

 “Until now, we’ve never told our fans what makes Steam so special.
 People only knew the story of Steam and why it tastes the way it does if they went on a tour at our brewery in San Francisco (or did research), so part of preserving our legacy was aimed at sharing our stories via our packaging.”

 This is all great.
-I have no problem with any of it in theory (apart from whether or not that is the real story about how steam beer got its name).
+I have no problem with any of it in theory (apart from whether or not that is the real story about how steam beer got its name, which is by no means certain).
 But in order to appreciate any of this, you have to pick up the pack in the first place.
 And if this is what you’re going to see on shelf, I’m not sure how many people will:

 I also worry that a big, simple anchor reminds people of all those generic clip-art logos you can buy by the dozen: